 I really thought it was nothing.
 A blue screen appeared on my computer and I thought it was just one of those minor issues.
 After all, it was just sad face on a blue screen.
 How bad could it be, right?
 Well, I was wrong.
 I waited for my computer to restart but it never happened.
 I used another computer to research about the blue screen I was seeing.
 That was when I learned about the blue screen of death or BSoD.

 Blue screens are generally caused by problems with your computer’s hardware or issues with its hardware driver software.
 Sometimes, they can be caused by issues with low-level software running in the Windows kernel.
 Sometimes it’s a sign of an imminent hard drive crash.
+If you are hearing hard drive clicking sounds, it could be much more serious.
 Regular apps usually won’t be able to cause blue screens.
 If an app crashes, it will do so without taking the operating system out with it.

 I tried troubleshooting the BSoD but I couldn’t do it myself.
 There were a lot of ways to troubleshoot it, based on the research I did online.
 Unfortunately, none of them worked for me.
 Truth be told, some of the ways to troubleshoot a BSoD sounded pretty technical.